 What We Do

-The fall 2018 Seed Grant proposal submission period is now open.
-Please go to the online proposal form to submit your proposal.
+The fall 2018 Seed Grant proposal submission period is now closed.
+A new request will be announced in the spring of 2019.

 One of the biggest challenges in building new Engineering-in-Medicine collaborations is finding the right partners.
 A major role of the Center for Engineering in Medicine is helping faculty find those partners.
 If you have an idea and would like help finding a partner, please contact us at ENGINEERING-IN-MEDICINE@VIRGINIA.EDU and we will help you connect!